Genetics & Parkinson's

 Enroll in Our Genetics Study Now

-Understanding the connection between Parkinson's and genetics can help us understand how the disease develops and ultimately how it can be treated or cured.
-This is why studies like the Parkinson's Foundation PD GENEration study that is linking genetics to Parkinson's are essential.
+Understanding the connection between Parkinson's and genetics can help us figure out how the disease develops and ultimately the best way it can be treated or cured.
+This is why studies like the Parkinson's Foundation PD GENEration are essential.

 Parkinson's Genes

-Over the years, scientists have studied DNA from people with Parkinson's, comparing their genes.
-They discovered dozens of gene mutations linked to Parkinson's.
-These genes are now being researched and studied for what role they play in Parkinson's.
+Over the years, scientists have studied DNA from people with Parkinson's, looking for changes in their genes.
+They have discovered dozens of genes with changes linked to Parkinson's.
+These genes are being studied for what role they play in Parkinson's.

-There are ongoing clinical trials testing therapies to treat people who have Parkinson's and carry certain gene mutations.
-Proving that it can be important to know which gene mutation you carry.
-Consult with your doctor when considering a genetic test to determine if you are eligible to participate in gene-based clinical trials.
+Ongoing clinical trials are testing new treatments for people with Parkinson's who carry specific gene variants.
+Knowing whether someone has a gene variant, and which one, can be important for accessing these trials testing potential therapies.
+Talk to your doctor when considering a genetic test to determine if you are eligible to participate in gene-based clinical trials.

-The Parkinson’s Foundation study, PD GENEration: Mapping the Future of Parkinson’s Disease, is the first national study to offer genetic testing and counseling at no cost for those with a confirmed Parkinson’s diagnosis.
-Learn more and enroll.
+The Parkinson’s Foundation study, PD GENEration: Mapping the Future of Parkinson’s Disease, is the first global study to offer genetic testing and counseling at no cost for those with a confirmed Parkinson’s diagnosis.
+If you are interested in empowering yourself and your care team with information about the potential contributions of genetics to your PD, learn more and enroll.

 If I have Parkinson's will my child get it too?
 Will I inherit Parkinson's if my parent or grandparent has it?

-In a small number of people (up to 10%), Parkinson's is inherited and can affect multiple family members.
-Their children may have a higher risk of developing Parkinson's.
-However, there is no guarantee they will develop PD.
+In a small number of people with PD (around 10%), Parkinson's is caused by an inherited genetic variant and can affect multiple family members.
+Their children may have a higher risk of developing Parkinson's if they inherit the genetic variant.
+However, there is still no guarantee they will develop PD.
+Many people with these variations do not get PD.

 Should I take an at-home genetics test to see if I will get Parkinson's?

 Genetic tests are not a substitute for a diagnosis.
 Always consult with a genetic counselor before and after taking a genetic test.
-Most at-home genetic tests check for a limited number of genetic variants and mutations linked to PD and can be misleading.
-It is possible that those who test negative may still develop Parkinson's, as other PD-associated genes have yet to be discovered.
+Most at-home genetic tests check for a limited number of genetic variants linked to PD and can be misleading.
+It is possible that those who test negative may still develop Parkinson's, as the tests are incomplete and other PD-associated genes have yet to be discovered.

 Am I more likely to get Parkinson's because of my genes or environment?